 | E-Commerce/Consumer Tech | ₹25,000 – ₹80,000 | High velocity, multiple simultaneous roles |

-If your organisation\’s cost-per-hire is consistently above the upper end of the range for your sector and level, you have a measurable optimisation opportunity.
+Therefore, if your organisation’s cost-per-hire is consistently above the upper end of the range for your sector and level, you have a measurable optimisation opportunity.
 If it is below the lower end, either you are genuinely operating with exceptional efficiency — or you are measuring incompletely.

 The 5 Highest-Impact Strategies for Reducing Cost-Per-Hire in India